actualbudget/docs/docs/advanced/multi-user.md

 ![](/static/img/multiuser/user-directory-overview.png)

-Users can be `Basic` or `Admin`.
+There are two user roles _Basic_ or _Admin_.

-- Basic:
+- The Basic role:
-Users with the Basic role can create new budgets and be invited to collaborate on budgets created by others.
+Users with the Basic role can create new budgets and collaborate on budgets made by others.
-This role is ideal for users who primarily need to manage their own budgets and participate in shared budget activities.
+This role is ideal for users who primarily need to manage and participate in shared budget activities.

-- Admin:
+- The Admin role:
-Can do everything that Basic users can.
-In addition, they have the ability to add new users to the directory and access budget files from all users.
+This role can do everything the Basic user role can.
+It can also add new users to the user directory and allow all users to access budget files.
-Also can assign ownership of a budget to another person, ensuring efficient budget management.
+The role can assign ownership of a budget to another person, ensuring efficient budget management.

 ## User Access Management

 This is where the user access management must happen.

-To access the **User Access Management** page, the user have to be with a budget open:
+The only place where one can access the **User Access Management** page is from within an open budget:

 ![](/static/img/multiuser/user-access.png)

-At this page you can give budget access, revoke and transfer ownership:
+This screen is where you assign, give and revoke budget access and transfer ownership:

 ![](/static/img/multiuser/user-access-overview.png)